LeoNatan/LNPopupController/README.md

 ### CocoaPods

 CocoaPods is not supported.
 There are many reasons for this.
 Instead of CocoaPods, use Carthage.
-You can continue using CocoaPods for for your other dependencies and Carthage for `LNPopupController`.
+You can continue using CocoaPods for for your other dependencies and Swift Package Manager for `LNPopupController`.

 ## Using the Framework

 ### Swift

-While the framework is written in Objective C, it uses modern Objective C syntax, so using the framework in Swift should be very easy and intuitive.
+While the framework is written in Objective C, it uses modern Objective C syntax, so using the framework in Swift is very easy and intuitive.

 ### Project Integration